sakritz/dungeons-and-beans/content/The Bean Bois/Avaaros.md

 ## Background

-* He left his home after an argument with his mother, [[Cecilia Wolfwalker]], about how to save their forest
+* He left his home after an argument with his mother, [[People & Groups/Cecilia Wolfwalker]], about how to save their forest
 * His mother Cecilia went missing